-A total of 90 credits in courses in the natural sciences, mathematics, social sciences, humanities, and writing, including courses that are used to satisfy the University requirements and the courses that are listed below:
+CREDITS A total of 90 credits in courses in the natural sciences, mathematics, social sciences, humanities, and writing, including courses that are used to satisfy the University requirements and the courses that are listed below: All of the following courses (31 credits): а BS 161 Cell and Molecular Biology BS 162 BS 171 BS Organismal and Population Biology Laboratory . .
+2 172 141 General Chemistry Laboratory I CEM CEM CEM 161 Organic Čhemistry I 251 3 CEM 252 Organic Chemistry II .
+Organic Chemistry Laboratory CEM 255 PHY 231 3

-are listed be low:

-a.
-All of t he foll owing courses (31 credits):

-BS 161 Cell and Molecular Biology

-BS 162 Organismal and Population Biology 3

-BS 171 Cell and Molecular Biology Laboratory 2

-BS 172 Organismal and Population Biology Laboratory 2

-CEM 141 General Chemistry 4

-CEM 161 Chemistry Laboratory I

-CEM 251 Organic Chemistry I

-CEM 252 Organic Chemistry II

-CEM 255 Organic Chemistry Laboratory 2
+PHY

+232

-PHY 231 Introductory Physics I
+Introductory Physics II.

+251

-PHY 232 Introductory Physics II
+PHY

+251

-PHY 251 Introductory Physics Laboratory I
+Introductory Physics Laboratory I

+252

+PHY

+252

-PHY 252 Introductory Physics Laboratory II
+Introductory Physics Laboratory I

-h 3 addit tional d credits in general chemistry selected from the follow-
+3

-- 3 additional credits in general chemistry selected from the following courses: Chemistry 142, 152, and 162. - One 300-400 level course in biology with laboratory (3 credits) and another course in biology (3 credits). - d.
-One additional course in biology, chemistry, or physics (3 credits).
+additional credits in general chemistry selected from the follow 6 6 b. ing courses: Chemistry 142, 152, and 162.
+One 300-400 level course in biology with laboratory (3 credits) c. and another course in biology (3 credits).
+One additional course in biology, chemistry, or physics (3 credits). d.
+Higher level equivalent biological science, chemistry, NOTE: and physics course sequences may be substituted for the sequences listed above.
+Courses in biochemistry and genetics are highly recommended.

-NOTE: Higher level equivalent biological science, chemistry, and physics course sequences may be substituted for the sequences listed above.
-Courses in biochemistry and genetics are highly recommended. - A minimum of 3 credits in statistics - Students who are enrolled in the premedical program should complete the University requirements for bachelor's degrees as described in the Undergraduate Education section of this catalog.
+A minimum of 3 credits in statistics

+Students who are enrolled in the premedical program should complete the University requirements for bachelor's degrees as described in the Undergraduate Education section of this catalog.